 Megan Harris, Editor | Producer

 Megan is a multimedia journalist and editor at 90.5 WESA where she reports on air and coordinates digital strategy and presentation of content at wesa.fm.
 She writes, edits, produces, documents and curates for the station's growing digital properties, including award-winning podcasts, visuals and ongoing reporting projects covering education, rising violent crime rates and more.
 She's also the producer of WESA's weekly news roundup show, "The Confluence."

 Producer, Josh Raulerson

 Josh developed a handful of original podcasts at 90.5 WESA, Pittsburgh's NPR news station.
-A former news director and anchor, the Iowa native and current communications director for the Pennsylvania Environmental Council can also be heard on Nanograms and 90.5 WESA's weekend Social Club.
+A former news director and anchor, the Iowa native and current communications director for the Pennsylvania Environmental Council can also be heard on past episodes of Nanograms and 90.5 WESA's Social Club.
 His book, Singularities: Technoculture, Transhumanism and Science Fiction in the 21st Century was published in 2013 by Liverpool University Press.

 Photographs courtesy of the University of Pittsburgh and 90.5 WESA.